QuangThanhG13/todo-manager/README.md

 5. Edit or delete existing todos using the respective action buttons
 6. Toggle completion status using the switch control

-## Contributing

-Contributions are welcome!
-Here's how you can contribute:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

 ## Future Enhancements